-\If the estimates we make, or the assumptions on which we rely, in preparing our projected guidance prove inaccurate, our actual results may vary from those reflected in our projections and accruals.
+If the estimates we make, or the assumptions on which we rely, in preparing our projected guidance prove inaccurate, our actual results may vary from those reflected in our projections and accruals.

-In January 2016, we issued financial and business guidance, including expected fiscal year 2016 total net revenue, which is based on estimates and the judgment of management.
-In August 2016, we updated this guidance based on new information.
+In January 2017, we issued financial and business guidance, including expected fiscal year 2017 total net revenue and expectations regarding improved cash flow from commercial operations and timing of the REDUCE-IT outcomes trial.
+All such guidance is based on estimates and the judgment of management.
 Because of the inherent nature of estimates, there could be significant differences between our estimates and the actual amount of product demand.
-If, for any reason, we are unable to realize our currently projected 2016 revenue, we may not realize our publicly announced financial guidance.
+If, for any reason, we are unable to realize our currently projected 2017 revenue, we may not realize our publicly announced financial guidance.
 If we fail to realize or if we change or update any element of our publicly disclosed financial guidance or other expectations about our business, our stock price could decline in value.